Benezivas/algobattle/README.md

 If you want to execute a run on your newly created problem, execute
 ```
-./run.py /path/to/newtask
+algobattle /path/to/newtask
 ```
-There are a few example tasks in the `problems` directory of this repository with task descriptions, if you want a reference for creating your own tasks.
+There are a few example tasks in the `algobatttle/problems` directory of this repository with task descriptions, if you want a reference for creating your own tasks.